How Will Google's Page Fit Into CEO Post?

 AULETTA: And he wound up dying destitute because unlike Thomas Edison, he wasn't a good businessman.

 SYDELL: Page also likes to solve problems, and he'll bring that to pushing Google forward, says David Vise, author of "The Google Story."
 For example, he grew up outside of Detroit and was also bothered by traffic jams and accidents.

-Mr. DAVID VISE (Author, "The Google Story"): And he actually has thought about such things as automated cars that drive themselves and move at a kind of optimal speed without ever causing accidents or ever causing slow downs.
+DAVID VISE: And he actually has thought about such things as automated cars that drive themselves and move at a kind of optimal speed without ever causing accidents or ever causing slow downs.

 SYDELL: Google recently announced that it's working on a car that drives itself.
 In the last two years, Page has watched his company start to look like the old guard in Silicon Valley, as Facebook has taken on the mantle of the innovative upstart.
 Vise thinks that Page is really going to push to reclaim that mantle.

 VISE: And that's really the key for a company like this - to stay out in front, to stay ahead and to continually surprise and delight users.